ahmedosama94/winston-gelf-transporter/README.md

 winston-gelf-transporter
 ========================
-This package is a maintained fork of [winston-gelf-transporter](https://www.npmjs.com/package/winston-gelf-transporter)
+This fork of [winston-gelf-transporter](https://www.npmjs.com/package/winston-gelf-transporter) (original package no longer maintained)

 A Winston transporter for sending GELF messages to your Graylog server.